 The Company has significant cash balances at financial institutions which throughout the year regularly exceed the federally insured limit of \$250,000.
 Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Company's financial condition, results of operations and cash flows.
-Cash Equivalents are highly liquid investments held for or with maturities less than one year, which are readily convertible to known amounts of cash and present insignificant risk of changes in value.
+Cash Equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and present insignificant risk of changes in value.

-The following table provides a reconciliation of Cash, Cash Equivalents and Restricted Cash reporting within the Statements of Assets and Liabilities that sum to the total of the same such amounts shown in the Statements of Cash Flows:
+The following table provides a reconciliation of cash, cash equivalents and restricted cash reporting within the Statements of Assets and Liabilities that sum to the total of the same such amounts shown in the Statements of Cash Flows:

-Ν March 31, 2024 De ecember 31, 2023 Cash and Cash Equivalents \$ 1,942,385 \$ 1,937,768 Restricted Cash 42,188 41,891 Total Cash, Cash Equivalents and Restricted Cash \$ 1,984,573 \$ 1,979,659
+June 30, 2024 De ecember 31, 2023 Cash and Cash Equivalents \$ 1,956,392 \$ 1,937,768 Restricted Cash 47,465 41,891 Total Cash, Cash Equivalents and Restricted Cash \$ 2,003,857 \$ 1,979,659

-As of March 31, 2024 and December 31, 2023, restricted cash consisted of cash held for deposit with law firms that represented the Company in its litigation with Great Value Storage, LLC.
+As of June 30, 2024 and December 31, 2023, restricted cash consisted of cash held for deposit with law firms that represented the Company in its litigation with Great Value Storage, LLC.